 Business and technology graduates have the opportunity to join BearingPoint as analysts.
-They move on to consultant and then on to senior consultant levels.
-The BearingPoint management path includes 4 levels starting with manager, leading to senior manager, director and, ultimately, partner.
+They then transition to consultant and senior consultant roles.
+The BearingPoint management path includes 4 levels: Manager, Senior Manager, Director and, ultimately, Partner.

-You can speed up your career progression by targeting particular topics that you want to pursue and specialize in – working in specific industries or practice areas, especially those in high demand, can accelerate your career.
+You can speed up your career progression by becoming a specialist – working in specific industries or practice areas, especially those in high demand, can accelerate your career.
 BearingPoint works with employees to craft a mutually beneficial career plan.

 All new hires start by attending “BearingPoint School.”
 This is an international training week to learn more about the company and build a personal network within the firm.

-There are summer internships in Stockholm, Sweden and Oslo, Norway.
-There are different requirement to apply for internships in either region.
-Sweden requires you to be fluent in Scandinavian.
-This would include Danish, Swedish and Norwegian languages.
+Summer internships are offered in Stockholm, Sweden and Oslo, Norway.
+There are different requirements to apply for internships in either country.
+Sweden requires you to be fluent in at least one Scandinavian language.
+This would include the Danish, Swedish, and Norwegian languages.

-You will be working on various client engagements and will be on a team of experienced consultants to learn from.
-It is a young, fast-paced environment seeking interns with great analytical, leadership, creative and social skills.
+You will be working on various client engagements and will be placed on a team of experienced consultants.
+The Scandinavian offices boast of a young, fast-paced environment, and seek interns with great analytical, leadership, creative, and social skills.

-Like its counterparts such as Capgemini and Accenture, exit opportunities from BearingPoint are largely determined by the work you complete while inside the firm.
+Like its counterparts Capgemini and Accenture, exit opportunities from BearingPoint are largely determined by the practice areas you’ve focused on.
 If you work in operations for oil & gas, your exit opportunities will fit squarely in that field.
-If you work with tech or Six Sigma in supply chain, you can expect your exit opps to be in line with these core competencies.
+If you focus on tech or Six Sigma in supply chain, you can expect your exit opportunities to be in line with these core competencies.

 Don’t expect too much of a global network – there isn’t a tremendous amount of brand loyalty (yet) for ex-BearingPoint consultants, most likely due to the firm’s unstable 15-year history.

 Most agree that the work/life balance at BearingPoint is great.
 It is a very competitive environment that challenges and inspires you to increase your skill set.
-Lots of excellent training is available and other co-consultants are very helpful.
+Lots of excellent training is available and your colleagues are generally very collaborative.

 Bonuses seem to be infrequent.
-Most desired more transparency in performance plan assessments.
-The management style greatly varies throughout the organization and regions.
+Most current consultants we’ve heard from desire more transparency in performance plan assessments.
+The management style varies throughout the organization and regions.